pascalwacker/blackboxes/README.md

 ### Files/Folders Structure
 Here is a brief explanation of the template folder structure and some of its main files usage:

+#### What you are looking for
+The JS handling all the MetaMask interactions, you can find here: [theme/src/assets/scripts/index.js](https://github.com/pascalwacker/blackboxes/blob/master/theme/src/assets/scripts/index.js)

 #### app
 Contains all the smart contracts (just one at the moment)